LCOGT/lcogtsnpipe/manual.md

         * if enough stars are found, this also displays a plot calibrated_mag - instrumental_mag vs color.
 Each point is a star being used to calculate the zero point.
 Green are accepted, red are excluded by some automatic sigma-clipping.
 You can toggle each point by clicking on it if you don’t like the automatic rejection.
 * **How to fix this step if the image looks ok but the zcat step failed**

-### Generate instrumental magnitudes using psf photometry
+### Generate apparent magnitudes using from instrumental magnitudes
 * **Call**: ```-s mag```
-* **Description**: Generate instrumental magnitudes using psf photometry
+* **Description**: Generate apparent magnitudes using instrumental magnitudes
 * **Recommended Options**:
-    * ```--type fit```: this generates an apparent magnitude from the instrumental magnitude derived from psf photometry.
+   *  ```-f sloan```, ```-f apass```, or ```-f landolt```: more than one filter should be provided to use the zeropoint calculated with a color term.
+If a single filter is given the mag column will be populated with 9999.
 * **Other Options**:
+    * The default for non-difference images is to use PSF instrumental magnitudes for this stage (```--type fit```), however, for difference imaging,  aperture instrumental magnitudes (```--type ph```) are used for consistency between methods (because the aperture correction is applied to HOTPANTS subtractions but not to PyZOGY subtractions).
+This may cause additional scatter in your light curve.
     * ```--type ph```: generate apparent magnitudes from aperture photometry
+    * ```--type fit```: generate apparent magnitudes from PSF photometry
 * **How to tell if this step worked**:
     * If this step worked, an apparent magnitude will be put in the mag column of the photlco table.
-If this step failed this field will be set to 9999
+If this step failed this field will be set to 9999 (if every field is 9999 check that you asked for more than one filter).
     * Alternately, run ```lscloop.py -n <snname> -e <epoch> -b mag``` and any other criteria you'd like to filter on to get a list of files that failed the PSF stage
 * **How to fix this step if the image looks ok but the mag step failed**
+    * If all mag values are 9999, it is likely that you ran this stage with a single filter.
+More than one filter should be provided to use the zeropoint calculated with a color term.
+Try running with one of the recommended options for ```-f```.
     * Since this is just a combination of the output of the psfmag stage and the zcat stage, inspect the outputs of these stages and redo as needed

 ### Evaluating Image quality from lightcurve outliers: